Resources for Faculty & Staff

 302-831-2222, ask to speak to a Victim Services employee

-Faculty and staff may contact HMS with any personal, interpersonal or professional problems including relationships and family, work stress/conflict, emotional problems, family/parenting, childcare, elder care, financial and more.
+Faculty and staff may contact EAP with any personal, interpersonal or professional problems including relationships and family, work stress/conflict, emotional problems, family/parenting, childcare, elder care, financial and more.

 Office of Human Resources: Employee & Labor Relations (Non-Confidential)